DataStax-Examples/crud-with-python-and-node/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-blue)
 [![Discord](https://img.shields.io/discord/685554030159593522)](https://discord.com/widget?id=685554030159593522&theme=dark)

 This example is based on the  *CRUD operations with NodeJS and Python with Astra* workshop, presented by the Developer Adovacates.
-It walks through you the basics of connecting, updating and reading records from the powerful distributed NoSQL database Apache Cassandra.
-You may choose to execute CRUD operations against your database either with Node.js or Python.
+It walks you through the basics of connecting, updating and reading records from the powerful distributed NoSQL database Apache Cassandra.
+Execute CRUD operations against Astra either with Node.js or Python.

 Using Astra, the cloud based Cassandra-as-a-Service platform delivered by DataStax, we will cover the very first steps for every developer who wants to try to learn a new database: **CRUD operations.**